overture-stack/website/.dev/tech-debt.md

 `src/html.js` loads two Google Fonts stylesheets directly from `fonts.googleapis.com`, with no `preconnect`, and `Source Code Pro` lacks the `display=swap` the Lato request has.
 Each visit makes a third-party request before text renders, and the privacy page discusses cookies and analytics without naming either Matomo or Google as recipients of visitor data.
 fix: self-host the two fonts through the build, which removes the third-party request and the render-blocking round trip together.
 Whether the privacy page needs updating is a question for whoever owns it, not a code fix: Matomo can be configured cookieless and self-hosted (it is, on `webstats.oicr.on.ca`), and that configuration was not checked as part of this audit.
 standalone: yes

+---

+`src/pages/case-studies/navigation.js` is a component, not a page, but it sits under `src/pages/`, so Gatsby publishes it as a route: `/case-studies/navigation/` renders a bare navigation strip with no page around it, and phase 2's build confirmed it is also listed in the sitemap.
+fix: move the file out of `src/pages/` (a `components/` subdirectory next to its only consumer) and update the import.
+Check the built output afterwards to confirm the route and its sitemap entry are gone.
+standalone: yes